QuietEvolver/bella-pizza-parlor/README.md

 Expected Output: order { size: "samll", toppings: "anchovies" }

 // ORD TO CUST
-Describe: Customer.prototype.order()
+Describe: fullOrder()
-Test: "It should create a pizza order object on the customer  with two properties: type and size."
+Test: "It should return a pizza order object on the customer with two properties: type and size."
+Code: order(size = 3, type = 1;
+Expected Output: "large pepperoni";

+Describe: createCustomer()
+Test: "It should create a customer with an order on the pizza order object with two keys: name and customerId."
-Code:
+Code: addCustomer(customerName, order{size=1, type=1});
-Expected Output:
+Expected Output: customer {"Angela, large pepperoni};

 ```
 ## Setup/Installation Requirements